Monophthongization: German

 The digraph "ie" has kept its spelling despite monophthongization.

 The New High German monophthongization started in the 11th century in the center of the German-speaking area.
 Bavarian and Alemannic dialects in the south did not undergo the monophthongization changes and thus these dialects remain in an older language state.

 Greek

 Greek underwent monophthongization at many points during its history.
 For instance, the diphthongs /ei ou/ monophthongized to /eː oː/ around the 5th century BC, and the diphthong /ai/ monophthongized to /eː/ in the Koine Greek period.
 For more information, see Ancient Greek phonology and Koine Greek phonology.

 French

 French underwent monophthongization and so the digraph ai, which formerly represented a diphthong, represents the sound /ɛ/ or /e/ in Modern French.
 Similarly, the digraph au and trigraph eau represent the monophthong /o/ due to the same process.

 Korean

 Korean underwent monophthongization two times─18th century, and 20th century.
 Their common point is that all of the monophthongized vowels were falling diphthongs.
 In 18th century, /ɐj/ /əj/ monophthongized to /ɛ/ /e/.
 Similarly, in 20th century /oj/ /uj/ monophthongized to /ø/ /y/.

+Wu Chinese

+Wu Chinese underwent monophthongization and most diphthongs in Middle Chinese monophthongized: Xie She /ai/ monophthongized to /ɛ/ or /a/ or /e/, Xiao She /au/ monophthongized to /ɔ/, Liu She /əu/ monophthongized to /ɤ/ or /ø/.
+Consequently, Wu Chinese has much more vowels than other contemporary Sinitic languages.
+The Jinhui dialect has 20 oral vowel qualities - plus many nasal and rhotic ones - the largest oral vowel quality inventory in the world phonemically speaking.